 It’s possible to join or leave the path at multiple location throughout Edinburgh.
 My favourite section is between the Modern Art Gallery and Canonmills, the route takes you through gorgeous Stockbridge and Dean Village.
 The path itself is safe for all but very youngest of children, (who may be drawn to the water) and its either tarmac or gravel underfoot.
 If you are lucky, you may bump into some wildlife as ducks and herons are quite common.

 The walkway is also great to run or cycle along, being an ideal alternative to a roadside pavement.
 I have run down to the Shore area a few times and it’s such a pleasure bypassing the business of the city.
 The Shore in Leith was once a busy industrial dock, but now it’s an uber trendy area with upmarket restaurants, cafes and hotels.

 Travelling around a city is no excuse to let your usual training regime fall by the wayside!
 Why not join the locals on a free timed 5km run?
 It takes place every Saturday morning at 9:30 am and costs absolutely nothing.
 You simply have to sign up online before hand so that you can get your official time.

 The runs take place in the Meadows Park (South of the city) and Inverleith Park (north of the city, next to the Botanics).
 There’s also one at Cramond, a lovely coastal village on the outskirts of Edinburgh if you’re looking to explore the coast and are seeking some sea air.

-Sunday Market in Stockbridge
+Freebies at the Sunday Market in Stockbridge

 Stockbridge is one of the most attractive areas in Edinburgh with a real village feel.
 There is a main street with lots of independent boutiques, hipster cafes and slick modern bars.
 If you venture down a side street such as St Stephens Street, you will be greeted with an unusual array of rather abstract shops and more traditional pubs that serve a Sunday roast.